Ickworth House: Architecture

 The rotunda is decorated with pilasters, which on the lower floor are Ionic and Corinthian above.
 The ground and first floor and the third floor and the balustraded parapet are divided friezes bas-relief.

 The rotunda is flanked by segmental single story narrow wings (appearing as a blind arcade) linking, in the palladian fashion, to two terminating pavilions; these segmental wings are broken at their centre by projecting bays which house the Smoking Room and the Pompeian Room, both later 19th century additions.

 Unlike the design of a true Palladian building, the terminating pavilions, rather than minor balancing appendages, are in fact large wings, complementary in weight to the rotunda which becomes their corps de logis.
 The East Wing, a small mansion in itself, was designed to be the everyday living quarters of the family (which it remained until 1998), thus permitting the more formal rooms of the rotunda to be reserved for entertaining and display.
 The west wing, intended as an orangery, sculpture gallery and service rooms remained an unfinished shell until the beginning of the 21st century.
 For much of the time it was used as agricultural storage and latterly for playing squash on a court installed by the 4th Marquess.

 Contents

-The house has paintings by Velázquez, Titian, Poussin, and Claude Lorrain, as well as an unrivalled series of 18th-century family portraits by artists such as Gainsborough, Reynolds, Vigee-Lebrun, Batoni, Angelica Kauffman, Ramsay, van Loo, and Hogarth.
-In addition, it has arguably the best collections in Britain of fine Georgian silver.
-The house also contains very good examples of Regency furniture and porcelain.
-As well, Geraldine Hervey, Marchioness of Bristol used to collect elaborately decorated fans, which are now on display at the house.
+The house has paintings by Velázquez, and Titian, as well as a series of 18th-century family portraits by artists such as Gainsborough, Reynolds, Vigee-Lebrun, Batoni, Angelica Kauffman, Ramsay, van Loo, and Hogarth.
+In addition, it has a collection of fine Georgian silver.
+The house also contains very good examples of Regency furniture, porcelain and 16th century maiolica.
+As well, Geraldine Hervey, Marchioness of Bristol used to collect elaborately decorated fans, and silver fishes.